-Summary: Permits authorities formed and certified by municipalities under the Municipal Energy Authority Act to have certain water and wastewater treatment powers to the extent that modified by the certificate of incorporation of an authority created pursuant to the Municipal Energy Authority Act, the board of directors of the authority may, as part of the transfer of a water and wastewater system or at any time thereafter, adopt and assume all or any portion of such regulatory powers, authority, duties, obligations, and oversight over the water and wastewater operations as were applicable to the municipal water and wastewater system pursuant to ordinances, resolutions, or other rules or policies that were in effect immediately prior to the transfer of such system to the authority.
-The board of directors of the authority may later amend such rules, regulations, and requirements from time to time if such amendments are just and reasonable.
+Summary: Permits authorities formed and certified by municipalities under the Municipal Energy Authority Act to have certain water and wastewater treatment powers to the extent that the authority's exercise of such powers does not conflict with any ordinances or rules adopted by another local government having jurisdiction over such matters.
+Broadly captioned the Municipal Energy Authority Act, the board of directors of the authority may, as part of the transfer of a water and wastewater system or at any time thereafter, adopt and assume all or any portion of such regulatory powers, authority, duties, obligations, and oversight over the water and wastewater operations as were applicable to the municipal water and wastewater system pursuant to ordinances, resolutions, or other rules or policies that were in effect immediately prior to the transfer of such system to the authority.
+The board of directors of the authority may later amend such rules, regulations, and requirements from time to time if such amendments are just and reasonable

-Amendment Senate Energy, Agriculture & Natural Resources Committee amendment 1, House amendment 1 (004569) rewrites the bill to, instead, provide that, except to the extent summary: modified by the certificate of incorporation of an authority created pursuant to the Municipal Energy Authority Act, the board of directors of the authority may, as part of the
+Amendment House amendment 1 (004569) rewrites the bill to, instead, provide that, except to the extent modified by the certificate of incorporation of an authority created pursuant to the Municipal Energy Authority Act, the board of directors of the authority may, as part of the transfer of a water and wastewater system or at any time thereafter, adopt and

-Fiscal Note: (Dated March 6, 2025) NOT SIGNIFICANT Senate Status: 04/03/25 - Senate deferred to 04/07/25.

-House Status: 03/31/25 - House passed with amendment 1 (004569).
+Fiscal Note: (Dated March 6, 2025) NOT SIGNIFICANT Senate Status: 04/14/25 - Signed by Senate speaker.
+House Status: 04/10/25 - Signed by House speaker.
+Executive Status: 04/16/25 - Sent to governor.

-Caption: AN ACT to amend Tennessee Code Annotated, Title 5; Title 6; Title 7 and Title 68, relative to providing services for water or wastewater.
+Caption: AN ACT to amend Tennessee Code Annotated.
+Title 5: Title 6: Title 6: Title 6.
+Title 6. relative to providing services for water or wastewater.